PeterCamilleri/mini_readline/README.md

 special io needs exist.

 ### Auto-Complete
-The mini readline gem comes with two auto-complete engines.
+The mini readline gem comes with three auto-complete engines.
 These are:
 * MiniReadline::ArraySource - Make a selection from an array of choices.
 That array is found in the option :array_src.
 This can either be an array of strings or a proc (or lambda) that returns an array of strings.